kshedden/case_studies/methods/survival.md

 can be useful, survival analysis tends to emphasize non-parametric and semi-parametric methods over parametric methods.

-The most elementary parametric distribution in survival analysis is the exponential distribution, although this is usually much too simplistic of a model to use in practice.
+The most elementary parametric distribution used for survival times is the exponential distribution, although this is usually too simplistic of a model to use in practice.
 The most commonly-encountered parameterized distribution in survival analysis is arguably the Weibull distribution, and Gamma and log-normal distributions are also encountered.